lilianalillyy/t470s-uefi-unlock/readme.md

 ## Checking the connection

-Now, we can power on the Raspberry.
+Now, we can power on the Pi.
 Once it booted up, go back into our working directory and run the dump script.

 ```
 cd /home/ubuntu/t470s